|Collagen Cross-Linking (CCL) using Riboflavin and UV (365nm) exposure

 Who can benefit from this treatment?

-condition.
-This is important to understand.
-Patients will continue to wear spectacles or contact lenses (although a
+is important to understand.
+Patients will continue to wear spectacles or contact lenses (although a change in the

-change in the prescription may be required) following the cross-linking treatment.
-The main aim of this treatment is to
+prescription may be required) following the cross-linking treatment.
+The main aim of this treatment is to arrest progression

-arrest progression of keratoconus, and thereby prevent further deterioration in vision and the need for corneal
+of keratoconus, and thereby prevent further deterioration in vision and the need for corneal transplantation.
+However in

 He has been performing Deep Anterior Lamellar Keratoplasty since 1998, & has numerous publications & presentations on the same